 The artisans employed by 81 Designs were often confused by the untraditional motifs and materials shared by Naqsh Collective, the result of this collaboration was a limited number of spectacular hand-embroidered thawbs.
 These dresses are not to be worn, they are pieces of art that in their very production, are adding to and enriching the heritage and craft legacy of Palestinian embroidery.

 The resulting series of art installations such as: ‘The Wait’, ‘Leap of Faith’, and ‘So She Left’, cover three Palestinian cities; ‘Akka, Jafa (Yafa), and Gaza (Ghaza).
 They tell of the memories lost and memories never formed by many Palestinians who have to conjure up images of their homeland in their minds-eye, basing them on the stories shared through their forefathers down the years.

 The dresses were first displayed as an art installation at Art Abu Dhabi in Manarat Al Saadiyat in November 2020.

 Following their guest appearance on the webinar, in 2021, the Abudail sisters donated ‘The Wait’ one of the dresses from ‘The Thobe Project’ to the Zay Initiative’s Collection.

-The body of the dress is A-line, the sleeves are cut in extravagant winged triangles known as (‘irdan), and the dresses are deconstructed into panels to mimic the artwork they are based on.
+The body of the dress is A-line, and the sleeves are cut in extravagant winged triangles known as (‘Irdan), and the dresses are deconstructed into panels to mimic the artwork they are based on.

-The embroidery on the garment represents the satisfaction of living in the moment and includes materials not typical of embroideries, such as metal and rough-textured material.
+The embroidery on the garment represents the satisfaction of living in the moment, and include materials not typical to embroideries, such as metal and rough-textured material.